JDTX0/branch-sync/README.md

 as that project is unmaintained.
 See the [CHANGELOG](./CHANGELOG.md) for more info on what has changed.

+## Required permissions

+By default, GitHub actions isn't allowed to create pull requests.
+You must allow actions to create pull requests in the settings of your repository.
+The setting can be found under `Settings -> Actions -> General` under `Workflow permissions`, just tick `Allow GitHub Actions to create and approve pull requests`

 ## Inputs

 :small_red_triangle: in an input name denotes required value.